on-chain-unlock/ocu-sdk-test/README.md

 rpc_url=https://rpc.matrix.blockchain.enjin.io
 log_path=access_log.txt
 collection_id=3333
-token_id_override=0    # CORE_TEST_MODE only — silently ignored in production
+token_id_override=0
 default_pin=1234
 ```

-In production, values are injected directly into the binary by `inject_config.py`
+In production, values are injected directly into the binary by `inject_config.py` before flashing.
-before flashing. `token_id_override` has no effect in production builds —
-the token ID is always read from the EEPROM hardware.

 ---

-### Trustless Architecture
+## Trustless Architecture

 This is the most important security property of the system.